Boneato/boneato/architecture.md

 -   The controller interacts with the NewLocationForm to grab user input and display relevant locations (the algorithm is determined by the API).
 -   Inputted locations not in the Seattle Area will return an error stating that the location can not be submitted.

+## NewIngredientsController

+This controller stores an IngredientModel into the database for an admin to approve.
+The controller interacts with the the SearchBarView.